Molecular Recipes

-The liquid popcorn with caramel froth is a surprising drinkable dessert created by Grant Achatz of Alinea.
+The liquid popcorn with caramel froth is a surprising drinkable modernist dessert.
 It is quite sweet and it is best served warm in a shot glass.

 Liquid Popcorn Ingredients